stimulusreflex/cable_ready/docs/reference/operations/browser-manipulations.md

 ## `set_storage_item`

-Create or update a key/value pair on the local persistant storage of the user's browser.
+Create or update a key/value pair on the local persistent storage of the user's browser.
 Defaults to local storage, which is saved across browser sessions.
 Specify `type: 'session'` if session storage is desired.

 Data stored in either local or session storage is specific to the protocol of the page.
 Integer keys are automatically converted to strings.